 Imposters who quote our company credentials often do it to give you confidence to progress with a potential claim or to be a convenient cover if they suspect they have been exposed and will be reported to the authorities.
 If you’ve been contacted by us, it will usually be to discuss your existing claim or in response to an enquiry that you have made.
 But if you were not expecting a call, how do you know that the call is in fact from us?

 How to identify a call from Accident Advice Helpline

 Firstly we know that there are many companies and brands within our industry with similar names such as; “Accident Helpline”, “Accident Helpline UK”, “Accident Injury Advice” etc. So make sure you note the exact company name as quoted by the caller.
 We are Accident Advice Helpline.
-It’s a trading style of our law firm, Slater Gordon Solutions Legal Limited.
+It’s a trading style of our law firm, Slater and Gordon UK Limited.

 If we call you we’ll tell you clearly and straight away who you’re speaking to and where we are calling from.
 At Accident Advice Helpline we always keep a record of the calls that we have made along with call recordings from these call attempts, so if you are unsure if we have called you we can trace whether or not it was us.

 If you wish to check if we have called you, or wish to report an imposter, please contact our Customer Service Team on 0208 416 2752.

 What to do if you receive a scam communication

 Imposters attempt to capture personal information from people like you, and every year people fall foul of this fraudulent activity.
 Nuisance calls like this can not only waste your time but can cause you unnecessary anxiety and may even have more serious financial consequences.